-30th the Queen and Kimathi ill smile at the well-maintained atural vegetation covering the we and its surroundings, which ad made it a perfect place for a au Mau hideout.
+Both the Queen and Kimathi ill smile at the well-maintained atural vegetation covering the we and its surroundings, which ad made it a perfect place for a lau Mau hideout.

-On the other hand.
-Queen Elizbeth, who visited the cave for er last dinner before leaving r the United Kingdom to be owned, might feel frustrated iat a small structure built by the ritish army is in bad shape and happy that the cave was named after Queen Elizabeth.
+On the other hand, Queen Elizbeth, who visited the cave for er last dinner before leaving or the United Kingdom to be owned, might feel frustrated at a small structure built by the ritish army is in bad shape and needs urgent repairs.
+The staircase from the small house at the entrance to the cave, now known as Queen's Picnic Site, is also being swallowed by the vegetation.

 Kimathi might frown at the presence of the staircase, which makes access to the cave easier.
-Thousands of tourists also visit the site, denving it the originality he enjoyed in the hideout.
-Mau Mau veterans are also unthe Kenya Wildlife Service, said Queen's Cave is a major attrac-"Local and international tourists come to enjoy their lunch at the small house at the entrance to the cave after hours of hiking in the Aberdare Forest,"he said.
+Thousands of tourists also visit the site, denying it the originality he enjoyed in the hideout.
+Mau Mau veterans are also un-